-As life changing as they seem, however, the description of life changing may not be completely accurate.
-The mountaintop experience gives us perspective.
+Mountaintop experiences often give us perspective we would not get another way.
 We see God like we have not seen Him before.
 Indeed, that kind of exhilarating perspective is life changing in the sense that we gain perspective that we did not have before.

-Bu, part of that perspective is the view of the lush, rich growth in the valley!
+In fact, part of that perspective may be noting more than the view of the lush, rich growth in the valley!

 We need the view from the mountaintop, but we can’t stay there.
 We need to go back down to the valley where the real growth takes place – where the real life change happens.